vindolin/sleepy/README.md

 The time to sleep is configurable through the SLEEP_AFTER_MINUTES constant.

 ### Installation
-This script needs the tool [psshutdown.exe](https://learn.microsoft.com/en-us/sysinternals/downloads/psshutdown) from the Windows Sysinternals suite.
+This script needs the tool [psshutdown.exe](https://learn.microsoft.com/en-us/sysinternals/downloads/psshutdown) from the Windows Sysinternals suite to put the computer into standby.

 The only python dependency is pynput (for checking keyboard/mouse activity)
 > pip install pynput